esl/amoc/README.md

 ```

 These commands will fetch all required dependencies, compile all the
-source file and scenarios.
+source files and scenarios.

-The ``my_scenario`` with user ids from 1 to 1000 will also be started in
+The scenario ``my_scenario`` will be started in an Erlang interactive shell,
-an Erlang interactive shell.
+running with user ids from 1 to 1000.